Regulated Building Standards - New Construction Inspections

 There is a hierarchy for building standards, which starts with the Act of Parliament, regulations under the Act, the National Construction Code, then the Australian Standards and additional documentation referenced by the B.C.A.

-During a new construction inspection, the Guide to Standards and Tolerances 2015 is commonly referenced for workmanship issues that fall outside of the Australian Standards requirements.
+During new construction inspections, the Guide to Standards and Tolerances 2018 is commonly referenced for workmanship issues that fall outside of the Australian Standards requirements.

 It is important to note though, that this is only a guide and not a regulated standard.
 Most builders however, recognise this advisory document and rectify the defective workmanship itemised in each report to a suitable standard.